-Breast augmentation is a surgical procedure to change the size and shape of the breasts.
+Breast augmentation is designed to improve the size and shape of the breasts.
 The procedure usually involves the placement of implants into the breast tissue to give the breasts more volume and fullness.
 Breast augmentation is one of the most popular cosmetic surgeries performed today.
-The procedure is considered relatively safe and successful and can be customized to the unique body shape and expected outcome for each individual patient.
+The procedure is considered safe and effective for many different types of breast enhancement.
+Dr. Geoffrey Leber, our board-certified and fellowship-trained plastic surgeon, customizes breast augmentation to achieve the unique body shape and desired results for each individual patient.

-Women may seek breast augmentation for a number of reasons.
-Some may be unhappy with the size of their breasts and the way clothing fits their torso.
-Others may have seen changes to the breast after childbirth and nursing, and would like to regain their more youthful, pre-pregnancy breast contour.
-Choosing breast augmentation is a very personal decision that should be made between a woman and her plastic surgeon.
+Women may seek out breast augmentation for a number of reasons.
+Some patients are unhappy with the size of their breasts and the way their clothing may fit, while others may have noticed changes in shape and volume after having children.
+Choosing to undergo breast augmentation is a very personal decision that should be made between a woman and her plastic surgeon.

 The best candidates for breast augmentation are women who have a positive body image and simply want to improve the appearance of their breasts.
 Patients should be in good physical health with realistic expectations of what the procedure can do for them.
 Breast augmentation may be used to address the following concerns: